feugy/melodie/README.md

 - more technical documentation (install & release process notably)

 ### Bugs and known issues

-1. Opening containing folder of `/home/damien/Musique/# Films/The Lord Of The Rings - The Fellowship Of The Ring/17 - The Lord Of The Rings - The Fellowship Of The Ring - Howard Shore - The Breaking Of The Fellowship.flac` does not work.

 1. DMG package does not download updates: [it requires zip](https://github.com/electron-userland/electron-builder/issues/2199), and we cannot build zip because of [the accent in product name](https://github.com/electron-userland/electron-builder/issues/4306#issuecomment-717232761)...